-Apprentice Bound
+Apprentice Bound by Eleni Konstantine

 Ddrill rode along a shabby track heading toward the next village.
 He was frustrated, as his search for new apprentices had proved futile so far.
 What did he expect?
 This was Marinndi.
 The land of xenophobia and sexism.
 He sighed.